Feuermagier/autograder/README.md

 Note: To get accurate results from the dynamic analysis, make sure that the tests cover most or all possible input types.
 This makes sure that all possible code paths are executed.

+If you change the events module, make sure to run `mvn install`, as both the agent and the core module depend on it.
+If you change the executor or the agent, run `mvn package` for those modules so that the jar files in [codelinter-core/src/main/resources](codelinter-core/src/main/resources) get updated.